UX111

 Disease: Mucopolysaccharidosis type IIIA (MPS IIIA), also known as Sanfilippo syndrome type A

-Prevalence: 3,000 – 5,000 people in our territories
+Prevalence: 3,000 – 5,000 people in commercially accessible geographies

 Disease Mechanism: Genetic defect in ability to break down glycosaminoglycans